benjamineruvieru/All-Projects-Compilation/1. Kicks Citi Mobile App/README.md

 ### An online footwear store
 ![App Screens](IMG/longmockup.png)
 ## Features
-- Add products to cart or favorites
+- Add items to your cart or favorites
-- Search through a collection of products
+- Browse a selection of products
-- Complete payments of orders In-App
+- Complete order payments
-- Track the progress of your orders
+- Track the status of your orders within the app.
-- Contact help & support staff
+- Speak to support personnel
 ## Technologies Used
 - React Native
 - Firebase